geoHeil/awesome-tools/real-world-dataflow-problems.md

 **scalability**
 Sometimes extreme scalability is not required!
 Do not get stuck in thinking you actually need it.
 Think of a scenario of many events for each user but the number of users being alsmost constant.
 Such a scenario can warrant some different algorithms to optimally process the data.

+Still, if required build for scale, i.e. for many users.
+But even more important have a scalable architecture of small and reuasable components.
+Git submoduels can be a tool which supports this even for otherwise hard to version artifacts.

 **small files problem**
 many small files (a lot smaller than HDFS block size) cause a performance degredation.
 workarounds: